ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

 Optionally, you can make your turtle look like a turtle by putting this line in your `__main__` block also:

 ```
   t.shape("turtle")
 ```

 So the whole main block looks like this:

 ```
 if __name__=="__main__":
   t = turtle.Turtle()
   t.shape("turtle")

 ```

 Save this, and run it.
 You should see a turtle appear.

-## Step 3: Create and implement the functions to draw two basic shapes - rectangle and triangle
+## Step 3: Create and implement the functions for the basic shapes - rectangle and triangle

 In your <tt>{{page.num}}.py</tt> file, write the skeleton of <code> drawRectangle() </code> and <code> drawTriangle()</code> as shown below.
-You will need some of the trigonometric functions provided in the math module to implement <code> drawTriangle()</code>.
+You will need some of the trigonometric functions provided in that math module to implement <code> drawTriangle()</code>.
 In order to use that module, add a line to import it at the top of the file.
-To learn more about the math module refer [the Python documentation on the math module](https://docs.python.org/3/library/math.html) and scroll down to the section on trigonometric functions.
+To learn more about the math module refer [the Python documentation on the module](https://docs.python.org/3/library/math.html) and scroll down to the section on trigonometric functions.

 ```
 import math

 def drawRectangle(width, height, tilt, penColor, fillColor):
     """
-    Draw a rectangle with a given width, height, penColor and fillColor,
+    draw a rectangle with a given width, height, penColor and fillColor,
     with the current location of the turtle being the
     lower left corner, and the bottom side tilted by an angle tilt (specified in degrees)
     relative to the horizontal axis.
 Use a turtle called t to create the drawing
     """